-Directions: Review the light blue boxe teacher candidates performance woul assessment category in the ORANGE b d be classif i ied, write the cooresponding n umber in the YELLOW box and a ny comments you would like to Rating 4 Teacher candidate exhibits mastery and flexibility of science content knowledge 3 Teacher candidate exhibits a proficient level of science content knowledge 2 Teacher candidate exhibits basic level science content knowledge.
+Directions: Review the light blue boxes containing assessment category descriptions for each block of standards (white).
+Once you have decided where on the rubric the teacher candidates performance would be classified, write the cooresponding number in the YELLOW box and any comments you would like to share regarding this assessment category in the ORANGE box.
+The light gray boxes will populate on their own by averaging the scores you enter in yellow.
+Rating 4 Teacher candidate exhibits mastery and flexibility of science content knowledge 3 Teacher candidate exhibits a proficient level of science content knowledge 2 Teacher candidate exhibits basic level science content knowledge.
 1 Teacher candidate lacks essential science content knowledge Chemistry